Love, Lust, Faith and Dreams: Commercial performance

 In the United States, Love, Lust, Faith and Dreams debuted at number six on the Billboard 200, selling 53,000 copies in its first week of release according to Nielsen SoundScan.
 It became the band's first album to reach the top ten of the chart and was also their second-largest sales week in the nation, behind their 2009 album This Is War which opened with 69,000 copies.
 The album entered both the Billboard's Alternative Albums and Rock Albums charts at number three.
 It also debuted at number six on the magazine's Tastemaker Albums.
 In March 2014, it re-entered the Billboard 200 at number 25 with sales of over 186,000 copies, following a promotion by the iTunes Store.
 By the end of 2013, Love, Lust, Faith and Dreams was included among the best-selling rock albums of the year.
+As of 2016, the album has sold 394,000 copies in the US.

-In the United Kingdom, Love, Lust, Faith and Dreams entered the national albums chart at number five and debuted at the top spot of the UK Rock Chart.
+In the United Kingdom, Love, Lust, Faith and Dreams entered the UK Albums Chart at number five and debuted at the top spot of the UK Rock & Metal Albums Chart, the first album by the band to debut on the chart and secure their first UK Number 1.
 During its first week, the songs "Conquistador" and "City of Angels" appeared in lower regions of the rock chart due to strong digital sales from the album.
 In December 2013, Love, Lust, Faith and Dreams was certified silver by the British Phonographic Industry (BPI), followed by Gold in 2023.
 In Australia, the album entered the ARIA Charts at number four with first week sales of 4,814 copies.
 In Russia, it debuted at number five, earning a gold certification in its first week of sales.

 In Portugal, Love, Lust, Faith and Dreams debuted at number three behind Daft Punk's Random Access Memories and The National's Trouble Will Find Me.
 After fluctuating down the chart, the album reached the top spot on the issue dated July 15, 2013 and was certified two-times platinum by the Associação Fonográfica Portuguesa (AFP), with sales of over 40,000 copies.
 In Germany, the album debuted at number three and has since been certified gold by the Bundesverband Musikindustrie (BVMI), denoting shipments of over 100,000 units throughout the country.
 Love, Lust, Faith and Dreams also reached the top ten in Austria, Italy, Poland, Switzerland, Canada, Finland, Norway, Spain, Czech Republic, Estonia, and Ireland.